aneylon/HonorAndGlory/README.md

 ## Development server

-Run `ng serve --open` / `ng serve -o` to run the development server and automatically open in the browser.
+Run `ng serve --open` / `ng s -o` to run the development server and automatically open in the browser.

 ## Code scaffolding